docker/docs/desktop/wasm/index.md

 > The Docker+Wasm feature is currently in [Beta](../../release-lifecycle.md/#beta).
 We recommend that you do not use this feature in production environments as this feature may change or be removed from future releases.

-## Enabling the Docker+Wasm integration
+## Enable the Docker+Wasm integration

-The Docker+Wasm integration currently requires a special build of Docker Desktop.
+The Docker+Wasm integration currently requires a technical preview build of Docker Desktop.

+>**Warning**
-- **Important note #1:** This is a technical preview build of Docker Desktop and things might not work as expected.
+> With the technical preview build of Docker Desktop, things might not work as expected.
 Be sure to back up your containers and images before proceeding.
+{: .warning}

+>**Important**
+>
-- **Important note #2:** This preview has the containerd image store enabled and cannot be disabled.
-If you’re not currently using the containerd image store, then pre-existing images and containers will be inaccessible.
+> The technical preview build enables the [Containerd Image Store](../containerd/index.md) feature.
+This cannot be disabled.
+If you’re not currently using the Containerd Image Store, then pre-existing images and containers will be inaccessible.
+{: .important}

-You can download the technical preview build of Docker Desktop here:
+Download the technical preview build of Docker Desktop:

 - [macOS Apple Silicon](https://dockr.ly/3sf56vH)
 - [macOS Intel](https://dockr.ly/3VF6uFB)